 A procedure that addresses your trabecular meshwork, which is responsible for keeping the fluid in your eyes from draining properly.

 This technique is largely used for patients with advanced glaucoma.
-Using laser cyclophotocoagulation, Dr. Krivoy targets the tissue that’s responsible for creating the fluid in your eye.
+Using laser cyclophotocoagulation, Los Angeles Glaucoma Group targets the tissue that’s responsible for creating the fluid in your eye.

 There’s no shortage of reasons why MIGS has the advantage over traditional surgical techniques, including:

-Minimally invasive techniques allow Dr. Krivoy to go in and treat your problem, leaving a minimal trace of his work, a fact that your body appreciates enormously as it goes about the business of healing.
+Minimally invasive techniques allow us to go in and treat your problem, leaving a minimal traces of our work, a fact that your body appreciates enormously as it goes about the business of healing.

-If you need glaucoma surgery, call Daniel Krivoy, MD, to find out about his minimally invasive procedures.
+If you need glaucoma surgery, call Los Angeles Glaucoma Group, to find out about his minimally invasive procedures.
 Or, use the online scheduling tool to book a consultation.